alokkumarr/my-big-project-/rtis/README.md

   Environment details can be found at [confluence](https://confluence.synchronoss.net:8443/pages/viewpage.action?pageId=177065278)

-      i.We have one Dev server where RTIS is deployed.
-Deployment location /opt/bda/rtis. ii.MapR nodes deployed with MapR cluster.
+      i.We have one Dev server where RTIS is deployed at ```/opt/bda/rtis``` ii.MapR nodes deployed with MapR cluster.
 RTIS is configured to point MapR cluster

  1.Make sure  RTIS configuration on dev server has same stream name,